dan2097/opsin/README.txt

 Peter Corbett, Peter Murray-Rust High-throughput identification of chemistry in life science texts.
 Proceedings of Computational Life Sciences (CompLife) 2006, Cambridge, UK, pp. 107-118.

+A paper describing the current operation of OPSIN is currently being reviewed.

 The following list broadly summarises what OPSIN can currently do and what will be worked on in the future.